transcom/mymove-docs/docs/dev/contributing/backend/service-objects.md

   return p.approveOrRejectServiceItem(appCtx, *mtoServiceItem, status, rejectionReason, eTag, checkMoveStatus(), checkETag()) }
 ```
-`appCtx` is how we pass around the DB connection, logger, and session from a
+[App Context](use-stateless-services-with-app-context.md) is how we pass around the DB connection, logger, and session from a
 handler to the service object.

 ### Instantiating Service Objects